What is full stack marketing, why is it important, and what makes a good full stack marketer? Learn more in this blog!

 Medium – This platform is a treasure trove for content.
 It is a tool commonly used by bloggers and authors, and is used to amplify content and spread reach.

-Salesforce – Salesforce is perhaps one of the most well-known platforms for customer relationship management (CRM).
+Zoho CRM– Zoho CRM is perhaps one of the most well-known platforms for customer relationship management (CRM).
 It gives all teams (sales, marketing, product, services) a shared view of customers and their behaviours.
+Learn more about Zoho with this article.
+Zoho authorized partners & what you need to know.

 Google Trends – Google Trends is great for research, as it shows information about how a certain keyword is performing locally, nationally, or globally.
 This free tool is incredibly helpful for market research.